greiny/NN_image/README.md

-#NN_image
+# NN_image

-Neural Network with image processing for Real-time operation\n
+Neural Network with image processing for Real-time operation

 1.Training_network -> training condition and results saved as csv and txt files